European regulations for air operations

 Aircraft operators in Europe are regulated by Commission Regulation (EU) 965/2012, known as the European air operations regulation.

 The air operations regulation was published in 2012.
 It has the force of law in all the member states of the EU, as well as the countries of the European Free Trade Organisation (EFTA).
+The UK adopted a version of the regulation into national regulations when it left the EU in 2020.
 Some other countries beyond the EU are enacting laws identical to the air operations regulation in order to align with the European requirements.

 What type of operations does the regulation cover?